ru-461/jupyter-base/README.md

 # Jupyter-notebook base-template

-Startup templates for the jupyter environment.
+Startup jupyter template for the jupyter environment.

 # How to use